GoogleCloudPlatform/functions-framework-cpp/google/cloud/functions/quickstart/README.md

 .build/quickstart --port 8080
 ```

-Test this program using `curl`, in a separate shell run:
+Test this program using `curl`.
+In a separate shell run:

 ```shell
 curl http://localhost:8080